40+ Signs That Didn’t Need A Follow-Up…But We’re Glad Someone Replied Anyway

 Health practitioners usually warn the masses against the regular consumption of beverages with high amounts of sugar.
 We all know why, of course.
 But this announcement seemed to have missed a huge (and massively profitable) chunk of their products.

-A valid question was brought up as to why the prices of zero sugar drinks are also going up.
-Take the Mountain Dew and triple the cost for all we care.
-Just leave our Coke Zero out of the price hike.
+A valid question was brought up as to why the prices of sugarless drinks are also going up.
+Take the Mountain Dew and triple the cost for all we care; just leave our precious Coke Zero out of the price hike.

 The irresistible urge to commit an offense

 There’s this urge to break certain rules that say not to use a specific object.
 We call it the “red button effect.”
 The reason is that we’re probably intrigued to see the logic behind the prohibition.
 Sometimes, we just want to have fun.